Kragujevac massacre: Legal proceedings and casualty estimates

 On 11 November 1941, the Partisans captured a Wehrmacht officer named Renner, the area commander in Leskovac, who was taking part in an anti-Partisan sweep around Lebane.
 Mistaking him for König, who by some accounts had given Renner a cigarette case engraved with his name, the Partisans executed Renner as a war criminal.
 For almost fifty years, it was widely believed that König, and not Renner, had been killed by the Partisans.
 In 1952, a plaque was erected at the place where König was purported to have been killed, and a song was written about the incident.
 In the 1980s, it was conclusively proven that the German officer executed by the Partisans in November 1941 was not König.
 A new plaque was thus dedicated in 1990.

 List and Böhme were both captured at the end of the war.
-On 10 May 1947, they were charged with war crimes and crimes against humanity as part of the Hostages Trial of the subsequent Nuremberg trials.
+On 10 May 1947, they were charged with war crimes and crimes against humanity as part of the Hostages Trial of the Subsequent Nuremberg trials.
 One of the crimes specifically listed in Count 1 of the indictment was the massacre of 2,300 hostages in Kragujevac.
 Böhme committed suicide before his arraignment.
 List was found guilty on Count 1, as well as on another count.
 He was sentenced to life imprisonment in 1948, but was released due to ill health in December 1952.
 Despite this, he lived until June 1971.
 Keitel was found guilty of war crimes and crimes against humanity at the Nuremberg Trials, and subsequently hanged.
 Hoffmann, whom the local population dubbed the "butcher of Kraljevo and Kragujevac", was promoted to command the more capable 352nd Infantry Division in November 1941.
-He ended the war as the commander of a prisoner-of-war camp, having been demoted for refusing to shoot deserters in the Ukraine.
+He ended the war as the commander of a prisoner-of-war camp, having been demoted for refusing to shoot deserters in Ukraine.
 The 717th Infantry Division was reorganised as the 117th Jäger Division later in the war and its troops took part in the massacre of hundreds of Greek civilians at Kalavryta in December 1943.